bertBruynooghe/ReallyCare/readme.md

 # ReallyCare

-The vision of this project is to make use of a cgm of a certain brand, and improve the accompanying software.
+The vision of this project is to make use of a cgm of an undisclosed brand, and improve the accompanying software.
 In first phase, it will be more of a test platform, and stuff will not be stable.

 The first phase is to wrap the caregivers website in a new webapp, which is browser agnostic and also works well when when the webapp is put on the homescreen of a mobile device (which is not the (always) the case for the original app.)